 Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.

-I despised Arts class back in elementary school, not because I wasn’t into creating, but the fact that pasting buttons on the incorrect area of the paper and coloring skies purple instead of blue would drop my grade down to a ‘D’.
+I despised Arts class back in elementary school.
+Not because I wasn’t into creating, but pasting buttons on the incorrect area of the paper and coloring skies purple instead of blue would drop my grade down to a ‘D’.
 Ironically, it is only when I’m out of Art class that my creative juices can flow freely.
-That ‘D’ mark on my grade report won’t repudiate my belief that I express creativity through creating art.
-Art and creativity, to me, isn’t merely to exhibit for show, but a love language.
+That ‘D’ mark on my grade report did not repudiate my belief that I express creativity through creating art.
+Art and creativity to me isn’t merely for show, but a love language.

-It’s been tradition for me to surprise my parents with handmade crafts annually as a present, a gesture of gratitude, or a note of concern.
+It’s been tradition for me to surprise my parents with handmade crafts as a present, a gesture of gratitude, or a note of concern.
 It started off with simple A4 paper cards at the age of six, where I drew and clumsily colored stick figures of my parents and I holding hands.
 Through the years, I felt as if basic two-dimensional handmade cards weren’t enough.
 I then experimented with pop-up art, pleating sheets of paper to create interactive paper cards with puppets of people and planes, a functional picture frame, or self-sewn mini pillows, to name a few.
-Working with tangible media was just a portion of the gifts I had to offer.

 Every time I’ve executed and ticked them off of my “Gift Ideas” list, more ideas start to spring up.
 Ultimately, the medium diversified through time.
-Acknowledging my father’s fascination for music, I decided to make use of my ability to play instruments to synthesize a recording of a self-orchestrated Happy Birthday.
-It comprised of violin harmonies, and the the pianica, as well as my own vocals, specially dedicated for my father’s birthday two years ago.
+Acknowledging my father’s fascination for music, I decided to utilize my ability to play instruments to synthesize a recording of a self-orchestrated Happy Birthday.
+It comprised of violin harmonies, the pianica, as well as my own vocals, specially dedicated for my father’s birthday two years ago.

 This tradition stays ongoing even until today.
 What incited me to keep going is the fact that even my messiest creations can bring light into my parents’ darkest days.
 My father would often share how he’d cry tears of contentment after receiving the gifts I’d secretly slip into his office bag early in the morning.
 He’d often tell me how these gifts were the sole reason he’s able to keep going.

+Notes:

+Great revised draft!
+I can see how you have worked to address the prompt and shown how you express creativity as a love language.

+My comments above are to address and weave in your family’s reception of your gesture throughout your journey of creating and show how it motivated you to develop your creativity.
+Currently you only show this in your conclusion which I think is very heartfelt but a missed opportunity for you to include in the 2nd and 3rd paragraphs.

+In the concluding paragraph I suggest for you to show your perspective, feelings, and reflection in creating and seeing how your creative gestures bring love to your family.

+All the best!

 Previous comments